 Surface level thinking can be perilous.

-I frequently ask students to predict their grade before taking an exam.
+I frequently ask students to predict their grades before taking an exam.
 Most students over-predict their scores because they are not engaging in metacognitive awareness.
-Students predict they will score 94% on an exam and are shocked when they score a 72%.
+Students predict they will score 94% on an exam and are shocked when they score 72%.
 They are simply not thinking about how well they actually know the material.

 By frequently stopping to evaluate what they are currently thinking about and how deeply they understand it, students can recover from derailed thinking and reduce the disconnect between confidence and knowledge; helping to move them forward towards more effective thinking.